 Time seems to work vertically, allowing experiences and events to unfold one after the other, in sequences, allowing for birth and death, progress and becoming.
 It is intimately related to space, which works more horizontally, allowing objects and selves to move in different directions and places.
 And of course, time and space require that things and selves in the world are made out of matter and have all a separate, independent existence.
 Things and selves are like the set and actors on the stage of life, the never ending search for happiness being the script or the story, space being the place of the representation, and time the duration of the play that allows the story to unfold before the audience.
 As for the latter, it is composed of us all.
 We are all watching the representation of our existence.

 It seems that the now is the only thing that is truly experienced.
 Whatever takes place, at any point in our existence, is always happening now.
 My actual experience ‘is’ this ’now’.
-With space, the same thing is happening.
+For where have you seen a past?
+The past is gone irremediably.
+We can only assume its existence.
+If it ever existed, it did so quietly at rest in the now.
+As for the future, there won’t be any.
+Or rather, we will find it in the only place where it resides, which is the ‘now’.
+It’s all now!
+And with space, the same thing applies.
+Even our biggest and most perilous trip will only take us to the place where we started, which is here.
 Wherever we happen to be, it is always experienced as ‘here’.
+There will never be a place that stands at a distance of our present being.
 In a way, we could say that deep down, ‘here’ is another name for ‘now’, and both are names for the ‘I’ experience, for consciousness itself.
 So we are eternally merged in ‘here and now’.
 It is the actual and original frame of existence.
 If we exclude the mind, time and space are never experienced.
 For the simple reason that I can never say that I am not ‘here and now’.
 At no moment, and in no place, can I say I have escaped from this reality and experience of being ‘here and now’.
 It is my condition.
 I can’t move away from it.

 By conceptualising, separating, or believing in, a body in a world, the mind brings in the necessary concepts of time and space.
 But if we stick to what we deeply and truly feel to be, we only experience a seamless presence and reality, the consciousness that we are.
 Could it be that the world — although of an objective quality — was never a tangible, material reality?
-Could it be that it was never located outside of ourself?
+Could it be that it was never located outside ourself?
 Could it be that the physical reality of time and space is therefore null and void, that time is only a thought, a simple thought?
-If thinking comes to a standstill, if we stop conceptualising our experience, then time is not brought into existence.
+If thinking comes to a standstill, if we don’t conceptualize our experience, if we stop projecting our conscious self into a body, then time — or space — is not brought into existence.
 It is simply not there.
 Experientially, time is redundant with our actual experience of reality.
-It is not needed.
 It is only when we put in motion the thinking process, along with the conceptualising of our current experience, that we give birth to a body-mind separate from experience, and that we need the concepts of time and space in order to relate with the world and perform specific actions.

 ‘Landscape at Giverny’ – Claude Monet, 1887 – WikiArt